Khan/engblog/src/posts/windows-high-contrast-mode.md

 <img src="cousin_fal.gif" alt="Cousin Fal's at it again"> <!-- Impervious to Windows High Contrast Mode. -->
 <svg> ... </svg> <!-- An svg of me being too lazy to write an svg example.
 1,000,000 defense against Windows High Contrast Mode. -->
 ```

+(You can see an example of this in \#3 of the Comparison section below.)

 #### Key takeaway
 Semantic `<img>` and SVG elements are for important, functional elements.
 Windows High Contrast Mode assumes they're required to interpret the page.